 Check other networks

 EE 5G was the first UK service to launch with 5G technology.
-From the start of its 5G rollout last summer it has clearly intended to be seen as being in the box seat for customers wondering what network to choose.
+From the start of its 5G rollout in summer 2019 it clearly intended to be seen as being in the box seat for customers wondering what network to choose.

 BT now owns EE, of course, and BT Mobile is actually an MVNO working on EE's network.
 BT's 5G service is now live for customers in London, Birmingham, Cardiff, Manchester, Edinburgh and Belfast and presumably will imminently come to EE's other rollout areas.

 As part of this, BT has also launched a combined 5G mobile and home broadband plan called BT Halo which offers unlimited data and calls on mobile and at home, something also offered by Vodafone Together.

 Although EE wasn't pleased by its share of 5G spectrum the first time around, Ofcom is about to hold a further spectrum auction.
 As part of this, the big four UK networks have also had to commit to bringing 4G to coverage to a greater percentage of rural areas, too - indeed it could mean that 92 percent of the UK will be covered.
 The networks won't have to guarantee any particular levels of 5G coverage for the foreseeable future, however, which will have interesting implications for rural areas.

 EE recently demonstrated the robustness of its 5G network by streaming a 360-degree augmented reality (AR) Bastille concert from Birmingham New Street station to Edinburgh and Liverpool.
 Members of the public in the latter two cities could watch the gig on devices provided by EE reps including the Samsung Galaxy Fold 5G and some AR glasses.
 AR visuals surrounded the band, adding to the experience.